Gluten-Free Banana Bundt Cake (with brown sugar icing)

 Let cool before removing.

-For the icing: place the diced butter, brown sugar, and milk in a small saucepan.
+For the icing: Place the diced butter, brown sugar, and milk in a small saucepan.
 Bring to a simmer, stirring frequently until the sugar is dissolved.
 Remove from the heat to cool down.
 Add the vanilla and the powdered sugar and whisk until you get the desired consistency.
 If the icing is too thick, add a tablespoon of milk or powdered sugar; if it’s too runny.

 When the cake is completely cold, drizzle the icing over the cake.
 Sprinkle with chopped toasted walnuts.